-Data on contributions refers to actual funding for operational activities for development received in a given calendar year from Governments and other public and private sources by organizations in the United Nations system.
+Funding data on contributions refers to actual funding for operational activities for development received in a given calendar year from Governments and other public and private sources by organizations in the United Nations development system.
 Data on resource transfers from one entity of the system to another are excluded wherever possible to avoid double counting.
-Data on expenditures represent the support provided by the organizations of the United Nations system for operational activities for development in developing countries.
-Contributions and expenditures are expressed in current United States dollars, unless otherwise stated.
+Data on

-Included within the data on expenditures are programme support costs.
+Included within the data on expenditures are programme support costs1.
 These are costs of activities of a policy-advisory, technical and implementation nature that are needed for achievement of the objectives of programmes and projects in the development focus areas of the organizations.
 These inputs are considered essential to the delivery of development results, and are not included in specific programme components or projects in country, regional, or global programme documents.
 UNDP, UNICEF, UN Women and UNFPA refer to such activities as development effectiveness